Smuttynose Brewing Co. has begun work on its new brewery on Towle Farm Road in Hampton.

 Smuttynose is moving its operations from Portsmouth to a $16 million campus on Towle Farm Road.
 The new location will feature a 42,000 square foot production facility for onsite brewing and bottling, as well as a 95-seat restaurant.

-The brewing company received a $500,000 grant earlier this year from the New Hampshire Community Development Finance Authority to assist in the expansion.
+The brewing company a $500,000 grant earlier this year from the New Hampshire Community Development Finance Authority to assist in the expansion.

 The company purchased the land in 2008, but pressures on lenders after the economic downfall made financing the construction of the project challenging.